keepthrifty/keepthrifty.github.io/_posts/2017-07-11-one-year-mini-retirement.md

 We made big changes - we [sold my wife's engagement ring]({% post_url 2016-03-23-engagement-ring-sold %}) and wedding dress, we [downsized to one car]({% post_url 2017-01-16-one-car-suburbs %}), and we sold or donated our [unnecessary furniture, TV, and clothes]({% post_url 2016-10-10-become-twice-as-happy-with-half-as-much %}).

 Every step gave us a bigger sense of freedom as we decoupled from the artificial aspects of our lives.
-That freedom gave us the clarity to dig deeper into another unconventional concept from [The Four-Hour Workweek](http://amzn.to/2ue3Rkj){: target="_blank" rel="nofollow"} - a mini-retirement.
+That freedom gave us the clarity to dig deeper into another unconventional concept from [The Four-Hour Workweek](https://www.goodreads.com/book/show/368593.The_4_Hour_Workweek){: target="_blank" } - a mini-retirement.

 Rather than waiting  until you're 65 to enjoy the fruits of your labor, wouldn't it be better to enjoy those fruits along the way?